jfude/CarND-Vehicle-Detection-UD/VDT_Writeup.md

 This function creates a set of windows which are the same size at the same x (vertical) level in the image but get progressively smaller as we move upward (smaller y values) in the image.
 This make sense as vehicles that are lower in the image (near the bottom, not near the horizon), will not be as small as those on the horizon.
-All windows are square and there coordinates are returned in terms of cells, not pixels.
+All windows are square and window coordinates are returned in terms of cells, not pixels.

 The input parameters are
 ```python